a light at sea

 Our manifesto.
 Our beliefs.

-1. We want to make a difference to our planet.
+1. We want to cherish our planet and encourage others to do so too.
 We believe that by doing what we love, the things that light us up, we can give back to the natural world.
-Using our combined skills we aim to champion marine conservation.
+Using our combined skills we aim to share our love of the natural world and champion marine conservation.

 2. On our ocean voyages aboard Noctiluca, we aim to be a light at sea, illuminating the wonder and conservation success stories of our oceans through powerful images, video and written words.